 Preheat oven to 400 degrees Fahrenheit, 200 degrees Celsius, or Gas Mark 6.

 Cream together the butter and butter flavored Crisco till fluffy.
 Add the sugar and beat again for about 2 minutes until really light and fluffy.
 Now add the eggs, vanilla and butter extract (if using) and beat well for about a minute.
 Scrape down the bowl with a rubber scraper/spatula and then beat again for another minute.

 In a separate bowl add the flour, baking soda, salt and cream of tartar.
 Whisk together to blend.

 Add the dry ingredients to the wet and beat till all is incorporated.

 Bake on prepared sheet for about 9 minutes.
 In my oven after exactly 9 minutes they are perfect.
-This is 2 Tablespoon (or slightly larger) size.
+This is 2 teaspoon (or slightly larger) size.
 Don't over bake!
 If you eat a hot cookie (I mean who doesn't want to eat a hot cookie?) when it's warm, it might seem doughy or under baked.
 But if you take that same cookie and put it in the fridge (or wait till it's cooled at room temperature) it will harden a bit and be a delightfully soft cookie.
 So don't determine the baking time by eating a hot cookie.
 The cookies should be soft on the inside and crisp on the outside.

 After they come out of the oven place the baking sheet on a wire rack for just 2 minutes, then remove cookies from the baking sheet with a spatula to wire racks to cool completely.